 Originally from Illinois, CJ is a self-taught industrial engineer and designer.
 He creates large scale abstract metal sculpture for both public and private collections.
 His work has been exhibited in Palo Alto, Colorado Springs, Napa, Orlando, Denver and Aspen to name only a few.
 CJ recently completed a skate park installation jointly commissioned by the Seattle Parks and Recreation and Red Bull that explores the intersection of art, athleticism and imagination.
 Locally CJ designed and fabricated trail markers for Hood River Parks and Recreation.

 Hailing from Boston, MacRae attended Colorado College, School at the Museum of Fine Arts Boston, College of Santa Fe, International School of Art in Umbria, Italy and the Northwest School of Wooden Boat Building.
 Fascinated by architeure, engineering and construction, MacRae has been building sculptures since a child.
 With recycled steel from locale structures, he develops bold statements reflecting community and the environment.

 Originally from Massachusetts, Kristen received a Bachelor of Art from Lewis & Clark College and Masters from PSU's College of Urban and Regional Planning focusing on community and economic development.
-After years of working at Portland's leading architecture and planning firms, and fundraising development throughout the Gorge, she joined Inter-Fluve, an interdisciplinary firm that specializes restoration of rivers, lakes and wetlands throughout the US and beyond as their Business Development/Marketing Director.
+After years of working at Portland's leading architecture and planning firms, and fundraising development throughout the Gorge, she joined Inter-Fluve, an interdisciplinary firm that specializes restoration of rivers, lakes and wetlands throughout the US and beyond as their Development Director.
 Kristen lives in Hood River with her husband and two girls.